thomas-xin/Miza/README.md

 [Check out our Website!](http://mizabot.xyz)

-*The the domain redirects to a webserver which includes: a command tester within the comforts of your browswer, documentation on the API, a free file host, and more!*
+*The the domain redirects to a webserver which includes: a command tester within the comforts of your browser, documentation on the API, a free file host, and more!*

 [Join our Discord Support Server!](https:/discord.gg//cbKQKAr)